rowanmanning/rowanmanning.com/_posts/2016-03-09-writing-a-friendly-readme.md

     caption="Project heading with name and description"
 %}

-The above mostly cater for new users, but this top part of the README should help our existing users too; they have a few easy-to-answer questions.
+The above mostly caters for new users, but this top part of the README should help our existing users too; they have a few easy-to-answer questions.
 When I visit a project that I'm familiar with, I want to know:

   * What's the latest version?
   * Is the build passing?